 A terrible accident happened over the weekend resulting in critical injuries to a toddler at a popular theme park.

-However, a trip to a popular theme park last month turned into a nightmare for a family.
+However, a trip to a popular theme park over the weekend turned into a nightmare for a family.

 Sgt.
-Phillip Curry of New Jersey state police shared that the toddler was airlifted to a hospital and listed in critical condition.
+Phillip Curry of New Jersey state police said the accident happened just after 1 p.m.
+Saturday and shared that the toddler was airlifted to a hospital and listed in critical condition.
 Curry told New Jersey 101.5 at noon Sunday that he had no update on the child’s condition or any new information about the circumstances of the accident, which remains under investigation.